-First Course in the Sequence: EAR101 (Dynamic Earth) or EAR105 (Earth Science) or EAR203 (Earth System Science)
+First Course in the Sequence: EAR110 (Dynamic Earth) or EAR105 (Earth Science) or EAR203 (Earth System Science)

-Second Course in the Sequence: EAR102 (History of Earth and Life), EAR106 (Environmental Geology), EAR111 (Climate Change Past and Present), EAR117 (Oceanography), EAR225 (Volcanoes and Earthquakes)
+Second Course in the Sequence: EAR210 (History of Earth and Life), or EAR106 (Geohazards & Natural Disasters), or EAR111 (Climate Change Past and Present), or EAR117 (Oceanography), or EAR200 (Selected topics), or EAR205 (Water and Our Environment), or EAR225 (Volcanoes and Earthquakes)

-Prospective Earth Science majors are strongly encouraged to take the EAR101-102 sequence.

-Courses can be taken in any order except EAR102 which requires a prerequisite of either EAR101 or EAR203 or both EAR105 and EAR104.
+Prospective Earth Science majors are strongly encouraged to take the EAR110-210 sequence.
+Courses can be taken in any order except EAR210 which requires a prerequisite of either EAR110 or EAR203 or both EAR105 and EAR104.

 ANY EAR course will count toward the divisional requirement of four courses in the natural sciences and mathematics.
-Credit will not be given for both EAR101 and EAR105.
+Credit is given for EAR 110 (formerly EAR 101) or EAR 105 or EAR 203, but not for more than one of these specific courses.

-GEO 155 - GEO 215 The Natural Environment; Global Environmental Change GEO 155 - GEO 316 The Natural Environment; River Environments GEO 155 - GEO 326 The Natural Environment; The Geography of Climate and Weather GEO 482 Environmental Remote Sensing GEO 555 Biogeography GEO 583 Environmental Geographical Information Systems · · · · · · · · · · · · · · · · ·
+The Natural Environment; Global Environmental Change The Natural Environment; River Environments The Natural Environment; The Geography of Climate and Weather Environmental Remote Sensing Biogeography Environmental Geographical Information Systems